 Parkland College is committed to equipping students with the knowledge, skills, and values essential for educated persons to realize their potential as learners, workers, and valuable participants in a global society.
 To this end, the College Curriculum offers a wide range of General Education courses.
-In addition, the College has also identified General Education courses.
-In addition, the College has also identified General Education courses.
-In addition, the College has also identified General Education courses.
-In addition, the College has also identified General Education courses.
-In addition, the College has also identified General Education courses.
 In addition, the College has also identified General Learning Outcomes that are integrated into courses across the curriculum (including transfer and career-oriented programs) and are systematically assessed.